USNS Rainier (T-AOE-7): Maiden deployment

 Rainiers maiden deployment began when she departed Indian Island, Washington on October 11, 1996, en route to Hong Kong via the SOCAL OPAREA.

 For the month of November, Rainier anchored in Hong Kong, providing hotel services to USS Santa Fe (SSN 763) and participated in a relief project: "Helping Hands Home for the Elderly."
 Rainier anchored in Singapore, participating in a relief project: "Christian School for the Mentally Handicapped."
 Towards the end of November, fuel was onloaded in Fujairah, United Arab Emirates (UAE).
-Rainier conducted several FAS's with US, United Kingdom and New Zealand ships before a brief inport period at Muscat, Oman - where Rainier provided hotel services for USS Stump (DD-978).
+Rainier conducted several FAS's with US, United Kingdom and New Zealand ships before a brief in port period at Muscat, Oman - where Rainier provided hotel services for USS Stump (DD-978).

-The month of December found Rainier transiting the Strait of Hormuz; anchoring at Bahrain; conducting FAS and CONSOL's; loading fuel at Jebel Ali, UAE; transiting the Strait of Hormuz; conducting FAS's; and on Christmas, loading fuel in Fujairah; re-transiting the Strait of Hormuz to conduct FAS's; and, anchoring on New Year's Eve with the SAG.
+The month of December found Rainier transit ing the Strait of Hormuz; anchoring at Bahrain; conducting FAS and CONSOL's; loading fuel at Jebel Ali, UAE; transiting the Strait of Hormuz; conducting FAS's; and on Christmas, loading fuel in Fujairah; re-transiting the Strait of Hormuz to conduct FAS's; and, anchoring on New Year's Eve with the SAG.

 During the month of January 1996, Rainier fell into a routine of loading fuel in Jebel Ali, conducting numerous FAS, Replenishment at Sea (RAS), VERTREP, and CONSOL's.
-The month eded with Rainier anchoring in Bahrain.
+The month ended with Rainier anchoring in Bahrain.

 February, Rainier transited through the Strait of Hormuz twice to onload fuel and conduct RAS and VERTREPs.
 During this period, Rainier anchored in Bahrain, was inport Jebel Ali and retransited the Strait of Hormuz for the last time during this deployment.

-March, Rainier was inport briefly in Diego Garcia before spending a week in Melbourne, Australia.
+March, Rainier was in port briefly in Diego Garcia before spending a week in Melbourne, Australia.
 Several RAS's were conducted en route to Pearl Harbor, Hawaii.

 The beginning of April consisted of embarking "Tigers" and conducting ammunition downloads to USS Flint (AE-32) and USS Shasta (AE-33).
 Rainier returned to Bremerton, Washington on April 11, 1997 to complete WESTPAC 96-97.

 After a month of reduced operations to let the crew recover, the training cycle to prepare for the November 1998 deployment.
 This training cycle included the Rim of the Pacific (RIMPAC-98) exercise conducted with over thirteen countries.